 Go to part 2

 That's the end of part one of this article.
 Go over to Professional pricing for craft and design (part 2) to continue.
 It covers:

-- What to do if your resulting prices look too high
+- What to do if your prices look too high

-- How to refine and adjust into the future
+- How to refine, adjust and evolve into the future